-In the last decade, perovskite photovoltaics gained enormous attention of scientific community due to outstanding characteristics, unlabored fabrication process and remarkable efficiency development rate.
-This technology employs a type of solar cells where inorganic or hybrid organo-inorganic complex lead halides with a perovskite structure act as a photoactive layer.25
+In the last decade perovskite photovoltaics gained enormous attention of scientific community due to outstanding characteristics, unlabored fabrication process and remarkable efficiency development rate.
+This technology employs a type of solar cells where inorganic or hybrid organo-inorganic complex lead halides with perovskite structure act as a photoactive layer.

-In general, any material with crystal structure described by general chemical formula ABX3 is commonly called perovskite.
-This name includes tremendous number of materials with various properties and applications.
-They can form crystals with a cubic, orthorhombic, tetragonal structure and others.
-The structure of most promising perovskite material for photovoltaic applications id demonstrated in Figure 1.^{25,26} The A here is an inorganic or organic cation, typically methylammonium (MA+), formamidinium (FA+) or Cs+, B is a divalent metal atom, mostly Pb2+, X is a Γ , Br- or rarely Cl- halogen ion.
-A prototypical perovskite material used in photovoltaic devices is methylammonium lead iodide, CH3NH3PbI3.
+Perovskite is a type of crystal with a cubic structure and orthorhombic (Figure 1), tetragonal or trigonal symmetry.
+The chemical formula of perovskite material is ABX3, where A is an inorganic or organic cation, typically methylammonium (MA+), formamidinium (FA+) or Cs+, B is a divalent metal atom, mostly Pb2+, X is a I-, Br- or rarely Cl- halogen ion.
+The most classical perovskite material used in photovoltaic devices is methylammonium lead iodide CH3NH3PbI3.